coardmiller/extended_psuedo_delta_neutral/README.md

-If you would like to support this work, please use one of the following referral codes when registering on [Pacifica DEX](https://app.pacifica.fi/):
+If you would like to support this work, please use one of the following referral codes when registering on [Pacifica DEX](https://app.pacifica.fi/) (if one is already taken, try the other ones):

 - `BYVJRCM791XFCF5K`
 - `ENPVKJ1WAVYNV2Z0`